 Can medication cause suicidal feelings?

-Some medications, such as antidepressants, have been found to cause suicidal feelings.
-This side effect is mainly associated with a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs) but all antidepressants carry this potential risk.
+Some medications, such as antidepressants, can cause some people to experience suicidal feelings.
+This side effect is often associated with a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs).
+But all antidepressants have this as a possible risk.

 Why are some groups more at risk of suicide?

-Research shows that the following groups are more at risk of taking their own life:
+Research shows that men and people from LGBTIQ+ communities are more at risk of taking their own life.

-It’s not clear why more men than women complete suicide.
-However if you are male you may:
+It’s not clear why more men than women take their own lives.
+But if you are identify as a man, you may: